kreuzwerker/awsu/README.md

 eval $(awsu)
 ```

-After using export mode, credentials can used until they expire. `awsu` always tries to assume roles for the minimum amount of time (15 minutes).
+After using export mode, credentials can used until they expire.

 ### Exec mode